Inert Stone Products

 Inert stone can be and has been used in several applications.
 One such application is the new San Francisco-Oakland Bay Bridge.

 The cement used in the new Bay Bridge is comprised of 25-50% replacement materials in an effort to minimize the amount of CO2 produced.
 Caltrans required that 25% of cementitious material be fly ash, which in the gasification process is the precursor to inert stone.
 Additionally, the contractor, Central Concrete, chose to use 50% ground granulated blast furnace inert stone products for the pier concrete.
-The extent of this supplementary materials used is 450,000 cubic yards.
+The extent of this supplementary material used is 450,000 cubic yards.

 For more information on the materials of construction for the Bay Bridge, visit the Central Concrete website.